 Halet?
 That blond, slinky, would-be Machiavelli?
-What could-?
+What could---?

 Telzey's eyes narrowed reflectively.
 There'd been a minor occurrence-at least, it had seemed minor-just before the spaceliner docked last night.
-A young woman from one of the newscasting services had asked for an interview with the daughter of Federation Councilwoman Jessamine Amberdon.
-This happened occasionally; and Telzey had no objections until the newscaster's might have rehearsed.
+A young woman from one of the newscasting services had asked for an interview with the daughter of Federation Council-woman Jessamine Amberdon.
+This happened occasionally; and Telzey had no objections until the news-caster's gossipy persistence in inquiring about the "unusual pet" she was bringing to Port Nichay with her began to be annoying.
+TT might be somewhat unusual, but that was not a matter of general interest; and Telzey said so.
+Then Halet moved smoothly into the act and held forth on Tick-Tock's appearance, habits, and mysterious antecedents, in considerable detail.